makeyourownmaker/QuasicrystalGifs/README.md

 ## Limitations

+These quasicrystal patterns don't have well defined lattice points, so are not exactly quasicrystals.

 The bottleneck in generating the animated gifs is the final step, saving them.
 This involves a surprisingly large amount of data transfer.
 See this [stackoverflow answer for more details](https://stackoverflow.com/a/30704560/100129).